 While there are many reasons for hair loss, the journey toward healthier hair starts with a single step: a trip to a hair restoration specialist.

 Dr. Niedbalski and his experienced team at Northwest Hair Restoration offer a host of options for those with baldness and hair loss.
-Our unique combination of compassionate care and technical skills have made us trusted hair restoration specialists throughout the Sea-Tac and Spokane region.
+Our unique combination of compassionate care and technical skills have made us trusted hair restoration specialists throughout the Sea-Tac and Spokane regions.

 For more information or to schedule a consultation, call us today at (253) 572-2949 or complete our online appointment request form.
 We look forward to helping you look younger and feel great about yourself!